-- 20.2.12 It may be useful if the insurer discloses key information on the assumed rates and the method of deriving future mortality and disability rates and whether customised tables are applied.
-The insurer should disclose significant assumptions about future changes of mortality and disability rates. - 20.2.13 It may enhance understanding if the insurer discloses the conditions for the amount and timing of the allocation of participation features and how such features are valued in technical provisions.
-Disclosure could be made as to whether participation features are based on the performance of a group of contracts, on the realised/unrealised investment returns from a pool of assets, on the profit or loss of the company, or on any other element.
-Disclosure could also be made of the extent to which such features are contractual and/or discretionary. - 20.2.14 It is suggested that the insurer discloses quantitative information on minimum participation features and actual distributions to policyholders. - 20.2.15 For example, the following quantitative information can be shown by segment: - guaranteed policyholder benefits paid - additional policyholder benefits paid which arise from profit sharing clauses. - 20.2.16 It may be useful if the insurer discloses the assumptions and methodologies employed to value significant guarantees and options, including the assumptions concerning policyholder behaviour.
+- 20.5.11 It may be useful if the disclosures include key information on the assumed rates, the method of deriving future mortality and disability rates, and whether customised tables are applied.
+Disclosures may include a life insurer's significant assumptions about future changes of mortality and disability rates. - 20.5.12 It may enhance policyholder and market participant understanding if disclosures include information on the conditions for the amount and timing of the allocation of participation features and how such features are valued in technical provisions.
+Required disclosures could include whether participation features are based on: the performance of a group of contracts; the realised/unrealised investment returns from a pool of

+- assets; the profit or loss of the company; or any other element.
+Disclosures could also be required on the extent to which such features are contractual and/or discretionary. - 20.5.13 Disclosures may include quantitative information on the life insurer's minimum participation features and actual distributions to policyholders.
+For example, the following quantitative information may be shown by segment: - · guaranteed policyholder benefits paid; and - additional policyholder benefits paid which arise from profit sharing clauses. - 20.5.14 Disclosures may include the assumptions and methodologies employed to value significant guarantees and options, including the assumptions concerning policyholder behaviour.